Nonparametric inference for nonstationary spatial point processes: Model Specification

 The partition structure serves two key purposes: it allows the model to capture spatial heterogeneity and improves computational efficiency by enabling conditional localized inference.
 Since the number of regions $L$ does not necessarily correspond to a physical quantity, it may be treated as a user-specified tuning parameter.
+Moreover, the blocking scheme is designed to ensure a valid and efficient algorithm and would be compromised by transdimensional approaches, such as reversible-jump MCMC, required to estimate $L$.
 Choosing $L$ involves a trade-off between model flexibility and parsimony.
+Practical guidance on choosing $L$ is provided in the online Appendix D.2.
 Empirical insights are provided in Section \ref{sec__applications}.
 Finally, although the primary goal is spatial adaptation and scalability, the induced partitions can also serve a secondary purpose as a clustering mechanism for spatial point data.

-\subsection{Model properties}
+\subsection{Model Properties}